 Getting Set Up

-To get started, download Miitomo for Android or iOS.
+To get started, download Miitomo for Android [No longer available] or iOS [No longer available].
 Once you launch the app, pick your country and agree to the terms and conditions that nobody ever reads.
 When you sign in, you’ll have several methods to choose from.

 If you haven’t already created a new Nintendo Account, it’s a good idea to do so now.
 By creating one, you’ll be able to earn rewards inside Miitomo for the new My Nintendo rewards program.
 You can also sign into Miitomo on multiple devices, and you won’t lose your data if you delete the app.
 You can create a new Nintendo Account right from inside the app, sign into yours, or continue without it.

 Making Your Mii